 Categories of Wrongful Death Damages

 Wondering what damages are available to you in a wrongful death claim?
-Houston wrongful death attorneys Neal Davis and Jed Silverman explain your compensation options.
+Houston wrongful death attorney Neal Davis explains your compensation options.

 There is a tremendous toll felt by family members when a loved one dies unexpectedly.
 The sudden loss not only causes emotional trauma, but economic hardship as well.
 Wrongful death statutes in each state provide compensation to families burdened by financial obligations after the loss of a loved one caused by another person's negligence.
 This compensation is known as wrongful death "damages."